Tech-at-DU/Titanic-Dataset-Tutorial/P02-Variance/content.md

 If we want to add the average line into our graph, let's reimplement these histograms graphs using the matplotlib `.hist()` method.

+### Matplotlib

+To create our visualizations in Python we will be using the matplotlib library, which will give us the tools to easily create graphs and customize them.
+We will cover some of the matplotlib functionality in this lesson, but check out this resource if you want some more introduction to how to use this library.

-**Note**—the Pandas `.hist()` method is really calling the `matplotlib.hist` function under the hood!
+The Pandas `.hist()` method is really calling the `matplotlib.hist` function under the hood!
 So switching to matplotlib is actually just exposing the mechanics that Pandas uses.
 You can start to see how the tools we are using are a suite of data analysis packages that sometimes duplicate or rely on each other.

 Let's make an Age histogram using matplotlib